sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ---

 Go to your Sourcegraph's external services page (i.e. `https://sourcegraph.mycorp.org/site-admin/external-services`) and either edit or create a new *Bitbucket Server* external service.
 Click on the *Enforce permissions* quick action on top of the configuration editor.
-Copy the *Consumer Key* you generated before to the `oauth.consumerKey` field and the output of the command `base64 -w0 sourcegraph.pem` to the `oauth.signingKey` field.
+Copy the *Consumer Key* you generated before to the `oauth.consumerKey` field and the output of the command `base64 sourcegraph.pem | tr -d '\n'` to the `oauth.signingKey` field.
 Finally, **save the configuration**.

 <img src="https://imgur.com/ucetesA.png" width="800">